DevExpress-Examples/asp-net-core-dashboard-access-hidden-data/README.md

 # Dashboard for ASP.NET Core - How to access hidden field values

-This example shows how to access values of invisible field at the API level when the end user clicks the corresponding item.

-## Example Structure

 The following example shows how to access the data source field's values when these values are not displayed in the dashboard item.
+The control gets data when a user clicks the corresponding item.

 For example, you need to redirect the user to the specific web page based on the `Department` field value when the corresponding item is clicked.
 In this scenario you can use [Underlying and Displayed Data](https://docs.devexpress.com/Dashboard/403003/web-dashboard/dashboard-control-for-javascript-applications-jquery-knockout-etc/obtain-underlying-and-displayed-data) API in the [ViewerApiExtension.itemClick](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions?p=netframework#js_devexpress_dashboard_viewerapiextensionoptions_onitemclick) event handler.
 Put the `Department` field to the "HIDDEN MEASURES" section and set its summary type to `Min` or `Max`: